-In order to use in a valuable way the principles of such a robust and flexible environment, the authors have designed and implemented a complex multi-client platform at the "Petroleum-Gas" University of Ploiești (Computers and Networks Laboratory), allowing the study of interactions between heterogeneous operating systems on virtual machines.
-This section of the paper intends to give an overview on how our system is buildup, both from the hardware and software perspective.
+In order to use in a valuable way the principles of such a robust and flexible environment, the authors have designed, implemented and currently test a complex multi-client platform at the "Petroleum-Gas" University of Ploieşti (Computers and Networks Laboratory), allowing the study of interactions between heterogeneous operating systems on virtual machines.
+This section of the paper intends to give an overview on how our system is build-up, both from the hardware and software perspective.

-3.1.
 The hardware architecture